nuslumos/nuslumos.github.io/team/liu_yang.md

 <h3 style="margin-top:0"> Biography</h3>

-Dr. Liu Yang is jointly appointed as an Associate professor in the Department of Civil and Environmental Engineering and the Department of Industrial Systems Engineering and Management at the National University of Singapore.
+Dr. Liu Yang is jointly appointed as an Associate Professor in the Department of Civil and Environmental Engineering and the Department of Industrial Systems Engineering and Management at the National University of Singapore.
 Dr. Liu teaches and researches transport planning and modelling, urban mobility and logistics, traffic congestion management and data-driven methods.
 She received her B.S. from Tsinghua University,  MPhil from Hong Kong University of Science and Technology, and  Ph.D. from Northwestern University.
 Previously, Dr. Liu worked as a consultant at Cambridge Systematics and provided modeling expertise to public agencies such as the Chicago Department of Transportation.
 She has worked on research projects supported by the Singapore Ministry of Education, National Research Foundation, Land Transport Authority, Urban Redevelopment Authority, A*STAR, Cisco Systems and ST Engineering.
 Her work is well recognised internationally by research awards such as the Transportation Science Journal Best Paper Award.
-She serves on the editorial boards of Transportation Science (Associate Editor), Transportation Research Part C, and Socio-Economic Planning Sciences (Associate Editor).
+She serves on the editorial boards of Transportation Science (Associate Editor), Transportation Research Part B (Associate Editor), Transportation Research Part C, and Socio-Economic Planning Sciences (Associate Editor).
 She is the chair of the WTC Multimodal Urban Transportation System Analysis Committee and co-chair of the Transportation Network Modelling and Computation Committee, a member of the Transportation Research Board Executive Committee on Transportation Network Modelling (AEP40) and Standing Committee on Emerging and Innovative Public Transport and Technologies (AP020).

-### Employment history

-2023-Now	Associate Professor, Department of Civil and Environmental Engineering and Department of Industrial Systems Engineering and Management, NUS

-2019-2023	Assistant Professor, Department of Civil and Environmental Engineering and Department of Industrial Systems Engineering and Management, NUS

-2014-2018	Assistant Professor, Department of Industrial Systems Engineering and Management, NUS

-2014-2014	Senior Travel Demand Modeler/Consultant, Cambridge Systematics, Inc., USA

 ### Educational qualifications